robgaston/osgw2/index.md

 ...but we're going to try to keep things simple and easy, so don't worry if you're not an expert - some basic comfort and confidence will suffice.

-We're also going to focus solely on a developer environment - we simply won't have time to talk about production/cloud deployment.

 ---

 ## As we're working...

-- these slides are viewable at [http://rgaston.com/osgw/](http://rgaston.com/osgw/)
+- these slides are viewable at [http://rgaston.com/osgw2/](http://rgaston.com/osgw2/)

 - you are encouraged to follow along on your laptop